nielsonsantana/dockerenter/README.md

 # dockerenter

-Shortcuts to enter on a running container by name
+Shortcuts to enter on a running container by name.
+This tools is a easy alternative to run `docker exec -it <CONTAINER-ID>`.
+Now, you don't need copy and past the CONTAINER-ID to enter on a running container.

 ## Install